Fall Break in Chile:

 - Airport transfers $55

-US citizens do not need a visa.
+US citizens do not need a visa for entry to Chile.
 Other nationalities should confirm visa requirements on the Chile embassy website.

 A suggested itinerary will be provided.
-Students are responsible for booking their own airfare.
+Students are responsible for booking their own airfare but should not book until after travel to Chile has been given final approval by Drexel's Essential Travel Review Committee.

 |Undergraduate Grading Scale